The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: The simulation

 \subsubsection{BH dynamics}

 While the dynamics of the sink particles is computed at the most refined grid level (see Sect.~\ref{sec:hydrograv}), we lack the resolution to accurately capture the effects of dynamical friction that will affect the detailed BH dynamics.
-For instance, \citet{Pfister2017} showed with a resolution study that resolving the influence radius of a BH is crucial to get a chance to resolve the formation of BH binaries in the aftermath of a galaxy merger; this length-scale being of the order of $1\,\mbox{pc}$ for a BH with mass $\Mbh \sim 10^6\,\Msun$ in a Milky-way like galaxy, and much lower for less massive BHs, it is well below the resolution that modern cosmological simulations like \Obelisk can reach.
-While most of these simulations resort to moving the sink particle towards a local minimum of the potential \citep[e.g.][]{Crain2015,Pillepich2018a,Dave2019}, we take here a different approach and use a subgrid model to account for the effect of the unresolved dynamical friction \citep[see also][]{Tremmel2015}.
+For instance, \citet{Pfister2017} showed with a resolution study that resolving the influence radius of a BH is crucial to get a chance to resolve the formation of BH binaries in the aftermath of a galaxy merger; this length-scale being of the order of $1\,\mbox{pc}$ for a BH with mass $\Mbh \sim 10^6\,\Msun$ in a Milky-Way-like galaxy, and much lower for less massive BHs, it is well below the resolution that modern cosmological simulations such as \Obelisk can reach.
+While most of these simulations resort to moving the sink particle towards a local minimum of the potential \citep[e.g.][]{Crain2015,Pillepich2018a,Dave2019}, we took here a different approach and used a subgrid model to account for the effect of the unresolved dynamical friction \citep[see also][]{Tremmel2015}.